Mammet-tech/project2/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://chatgpt.com/c/LICENSE) file for more details.